Department of Theatre UCC - Research Specialisms

-Under the new MPhil/PhD programme, the Department of Drama & Theatre Studies is interested in proposals for practice-based research projects as well as the more traditional library-based and archival research.
+Under the new MPhil/PhD Creative Practice programme, the Department of Theatre is interested in proposals for practice-based research projects as well as the more traditional library-based and archival research.

 In the case of practice-based PhD work in Drama & Theatre Studies, the PhD work for assessment will consist of a substantial portfolio of practice and an extensive critical commentary.